HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 2. Components/section 2-2 Semiconductors.md

 > **Key Information:** An LED produces light when *forward current* flows through it. {{< link id="T6B07" >}}

+![LED schematic diagram with anode / cathode labeled](../../../images/s2-2-led.svg) {.img-small .float-right}

 LEDs are special diodes that light up when current flows through them.
 They're commonly used as indicator lights on radio equipment - that power light on your transceiver is an LED! {{< link id="T6D07" >}}

-![LED schematic diagram with anode / cathode labeled](../../../images/s2-2-led.svg)

 #### Transistors: The Heart of Modern Electronics